What is Coosto?

 - Periodically, penetration tests and scans are carried out by independent third-parties to check on potential vulnerabilities;

 - We work with a TierIV data centre in the Netherlands with various relevant certifications.

 Questions and rights

 Correcting or removing information from (search results of) Coosto does not mean that the information from the internet has been corrected or removed.
-So it may be more effective to address your request to the website in question.
+So it may be more effective to address your request to the original source in question.
 There also exists the possibility to file a complaint with the Dutch Data Protection Authority, ‘Autoriteit Persoonsgegevens’.
-You can find more information how to do this on the website of the Autoriteit Persoonsgegevens.
+You can find more information on how to do this on the website of the Autoriteit Persoonsgegevens.

 Contact information Coosto